DevenPerkins/wildlife-tracker-DevenPerkins/wild_life_notes.md

 Note: All of these stories should include the proper RSpec model specs, and the controllers should be tested using Controller specs.

 1.Story: As the consumer of the API, I want to see validation errors if a sighting doesn't include: latitude, longitude, or a date.

+  in sighting_spec.rb
+    RSpec.describe Sighting, type: :model do
+      it 'must have date, latitude, and longitude present' do emptySighting = Sighting.create date:"", lat_long:""
+        expect(emptySighting.errors[:date]).to_not be_empty
+        expect(emptySighting.errors[:lat_long]).to_not be_empty
+      end
+    end

 2.Story: As the consumer of the API, I want to see validation errors if an animal doesn't include a common name, or a latin name.
 3.Story: As the consumer of the API, I want to see a validation error if the animals latin name matches exactly the common name.
 4.Story: As the consumer of the API, I want to see a validation error if the animals latin name or common name are not unique.